codio/knowledge/source/instructors/admin/organization/prompt-management.rst

 - Click **Create** once you have entered all the information.

 .. note::
    Files are retrieved dynamically on the server when the assistant is used.
-If a referenced file is deleted or doesn’t exist after the prompt is created, an empty string is sent as context.
+If a referenced file is deleted or doesn't exist after the prompt is created, an empty string is sent as context.

 .. image:: /img/manage_organization/promptmanagement.png
     :alt: The prompt management dialog